This article was originally written in 2009 and was revised in 2019.

 What this means is that, when you put God’s kingdom and His righteousness first, and homeschooling is certainly a way to do that, God will provide your needs.
 Mother may have to quit her job, and you may have to lower your lifestyle, but God will provide.

 Zan Tyler lists five ways that financial constraints can actually be a blessing.
-I don’t want to plagiarize him, so I will list them in only abbreviated form, and you can read his entire article here: ( “The Blessing of Living on One Income” [this link is no longer valid]).
+I don’t want to plagiarize her, so I will list them in only abbreviated form, and you can read her entire article here:

 I love that last one.
 Putting the kingdom of God first means that you will have your needs met.
 It does not mean that you will live like the rich and famous.
 It means that you will be showing to your children that being rich and famous in this world is not a priority.
 You will be showing them that the kingdom of God comes first.

-So, how can I afford to homeschool?
+So, how did we afford to homeschool?
 By knowing that God holds parents responsible for the way in which their children are brought up and educated and that this is a crucial way in which we put the kingdom of God and His righteousness first.
-Then I can have confidence that He will see to our needs.
-I can afford to homeschool because God sees to it that I can afford to homeschool.
+Knowing this, we had confidence that He would see to our needs.
+It wasn’t always a picnic.
+There were times when our faith was tried.
+But we were able to homeschool because God saw to it that we could afford to homeschool.
 It is as simple as that.

 Copyright © 2009, 2019 Peter Ditzel.
 Permissions Statement.